 This Tuesday, Google announced a major change to how it would handle these campaigns’ bids – by allowing Google to automatically adjust your bid by more than 30%!
 Google details the full changes in its support page:

 Any advertiser who uses eCPC bidding is affected in this change.
-Given that this has been AdWords’ default bid strategy, that’s a potentially startling number of advertisers!
+Given that this has been Google Ads’ default bid strategy, that’s a potentially startling number of advertisers!
 Especially considering that advertisers who use eCPC bidding still perform all the same tasks as those who use manual bidding, like adjusting keyword bids, many may be using eCPC bidding without even realizing it!

 To see your campaigns’ bidding strategy, look under the settings tab: